TrieuLe0801/gradio_chat_bot/README.md

 # gradio_chat_bot:
-A demo chatbot with Gradio and LLM.
-Thanks to Sentdex: https://www.youtube.com/@sentdex
+A demo chatbot with Chainlit and LLM.
 # Prequirements:
 - Python>=3.7
 - OS: MacOS, Linux